 Origin and history

-Scots pine is one of the oldest and most widespread conifers in the Northern Hemisphere.
-Native to the temperate and cold regions of Europe and Asia, it has been used since antiquity for its respiratory and tonic properties.
-The Egyptians already used its resin to embalm bodies, while the Greeks used its needles in decoctions to clear the bronchial tubes.
-A symbol of strength and vitality, Scots pine is today an essential plant in aromatherapy for supporting respiration and revitalizing the body.
+Scots pine is one of the oldest and most widespread conifers in the northern hemisphere.
+Native to the temperate and cold regions of Europe and Asia, it has been used since ancient times for its respiratory and invigorating properties.
+The Egyptians used its resin to embalm bodies, while the Greeks used its needles in decoctions to clear the bronchial tubes.
+A symbol of strength and vitality, Scots pine is now an essential plant in aromatherapy for supporting respiration and revitalizing the body.